rabobahago/real-estate-nft/README.md

     - `node --version` and get an ouput like: `vx.x.x`
 - [Yarn](https://yarnpkg.com/getting-started/install) instead of `npm`
   - You'll know you've installed yarn right if you can run: - `yarn --version` and get an output like: `x.x.x` - You might need to [install it with `npm`](https://classic.yarnpkg.com/lang/en/docs/install/) or `corepack`

--[metamask] metamask extension install on your chrome browser
+- [metamask](https://metamask.io/download/)metamask extension install on your chrome browser

 ## Quickstart